Brimington Junior School

 Key Documents for Parents – including exceptional leave and administering medication forms.

+As part of our commitment to excellence, Brimington Junior School has chosen Gogna to be their official school uniform supplier.
+Children can be hard on their clothes, especially during playtime.
+That’s why parents can be assured that Gogna uses only the highest quality materials for hard wearing uniforms that stand the test of time.
+Their uniforms are affordable and built to last.
 With all clothing required to meet specific legal standards, Gogna exceeds their mere obligations and also produces all their uniforms and sports kits in the UK.
 For those concerned about the environment, this is good news, as their products travel minimal miles for minimal impact on the environment.

 In addition, Gogna works with all of its suppliers to ensure that workers are paid fairly and enjoy excellent working conditions.
 They follow all aspects of the Ethical Trading Institutions base code.
 Union membership is welcomed.